William Carstares

-William Carstares (also Carstaires) (11 February 1649 – 28 December 1715) was a minister of the Church of Scotland, active in Whig politics.
+William Carstares (also Carstaires; 11 February 1649 – 28 December 1715) was a Scottish minister who was Moderator of the General Assembly of the Church of Scotland in 1705, 1708, 1711 and 1715.
+He was active in Whig politics and was Principal of the University of Edinburgh from 1703 to 1715.

 Early life

 Carstares was born at Cathcart, near Glasgow, Scotland, the son of the Rev. John Carstares, a Covenanter.
 He was educated at the University of Edinburgh, and then at the University of Utrecht.
 In the Netherlands he had an introduction to Gaspar Fagel.
 Through Fagel he met the Prince of Orange, the future King William III of England and II of Scotland, and began to take an active part in politics.

 During the Third Anglo-Dutch War, Carstares acted as an intelligence agent for the Prince of Orange, making journeys to England as "William Williams".
 He corresponded with Pierre du Moulin (died 1676), who ran the Prince's espionage.
 He was suspected by the English, and arrested by warrant in September 1674 on English soil.